 What is a PIE fund?

-A Portfolio Investment Entity (PIE) is an entity, such as a managed fund that invests the contributions from investors in different types of investments, in this case, the Protector Plus funds.
+A Portfolio Investment Entity (PIE) is an entity, such as a managed fund that invests the contributions from investors in different types of investments.
 PIE funds pay tax on investment income based on the Prescribed Investor Rate (PIR) of their investors, rather than at the entity's tax rate.